-Following the use of restraint or force the relevant member of staff will, at their earliest opportunity, inform their line manager and record the facts of the circumstances about the event.
+Intervention' flag.
 Parents of the pupil will be informed and the written record retained by the school with that pupils school records.
 This provides the means whereby the school SLT can review the effectiveness of this policy.

 Staff of the school should follow the latest DfE guidance: "Searching, screening and confiscation- Advice for headteachers, school staff and governing bodies".